 If you suspect your loved one has been a victim of resident on resident violence, you should first speak to your loved one if possible.
 Be patient and sympathetic as you listen to your loved one.
 If you still suspect violence after speaking to your loved one, or if your loved one has confirmed your suspicions, report the nursing home to Georgia Healthcare Facility or to a local ombudsman.
 Additionally, ensure your loved one receives all the help they need, including medical attention for any injuries, therapy if necessary, and emotional support.

 Finally, if you suspect your loved one has been a victim of nursing home violence, you should consult a lawyer to find out how to protect your loved one’s legal rights and help him or her receive compensation for injuries and damage.
-An experienced nursing home neglect lawyer will be able to tell you whether or not you have a claim against the nursing home, and help you file a claim on behalf of your loved one.
+One of our experienced Georgia nursing home neglect lawyers will be able to tell you whether or not you have a claim against the nursing home, and help you file a claim on behalf of your loved one.
 In taking legal action, you should act as soon as possible, since there is often a limited time period in which you can file a claim.

 What should a nursing home do to prevent Resident on Resident Violence?